-In this article, we will look at the testing limits of some of the country’s largest states.
+In this article, I will look at the testing limits of some of the country’s largest states.
 We will also give you some tips that should help you pass the driving test.

 Number of Times You Can Fail a Driving Test by State

 In California, you can take your driving test three times before you need to fill out the driver’s license application again.
 You will also pay $7 for each retest.